Research training and support

 The comments and overall analysis from each annual feedback survey are reported to the University Research Degrees Subcommittee (URDSC) for their consideration and action in the autumn term of the following academic year.
 Any College/University response is then communicated to students via the research web pages.

 The University uses the online PRES (Postgraduate Research Experience Survey), which is run by the Higher Education Academy (HEA).
 It is an online anonymous questionnaire and is used by over 70 Higher Education institutions through the UK.
-The PRES survey is only available every two years, in the intervening year Research Support conducts own internal survey based on the PRES template.
+The PRES survey is only available every 2 years, in the intervening year Research Support conducts own internal survey based on the PRES template.

 The questionnaire is always anonymous but students should be aware that some comments they make may be used as examples in the final report.
 You may wish to take this into account and speak to the Research Student Team (firstname.lastname@example.org) if you would not like your comments to be reported in this way.